Bryce285/coretop/README.md

 <br>

 ## TODO
-1. Add current frequency, temperature, and base frequency to CPU section
-3. Polish UI
+1. Update UI to handle lots of cores